kermitt2/pdfalto/Readme.md

   -skipGraphs                   : skip all graphics processing (bitmap and vectorial)
   -vectorCoordsOnly             : for vector graphics, dump only each path's bounding-box rectangle instead of full curve geometry (smaller .svg, same coordinates)
-  -vectorLimit <int>            : max vector paths emitted per page (0 = unlimited); guards against pathological files -outline                      : create an outline file xml -annotation                   : create an annotations file xml -noLineNumbers                : do not output line numbers added in manuscript-style textual documents
+  -vectorLimit <int>            : max vector paths emitted per page (0 = unlimited); guards against pathological files -vectorBoxes                  : emit one bounding box per vector group in the ALTO (instead of a single per-page union box), so vector coordinates can be read without the .svg files
+  -outline                      : create an outline file xml -annotation                   : create an annotations file xml -noLineNumbers                : do not output line numbers added in manuscript-style textual documents